Billwilliams1952/microVIEW/README.md

 ## Motivation

 This work is a result of a collaboration between myself and Michael Axelsson, Professor, University of Gothenburg, Department of Biological and Environmental Sciences (http://www.bioenv.gu.se/personal/Axelsson_Michael/).
 Professor Axelsson has been investigating using inexpensive hardware and 3-D printed parts in order to capture video/photos from various types of microscopes.
 The final hardware/software solution would be primarily targeted to a teaching environment.
 After research, Professor Axelsson had selected the Raspberry PI (RPI) Model 3 as the computer system.
-Coupled with the RPI camera; an SD card; a power cable; a touchscreen display; and 3-D printed parts used to mount the RPI camera to each microscope; he had an inexpensive system that offered high resolution video and photo capture capabilities.
+Coupled with an RPI camera (V2 model) with flex cable, an SD card (for the OS), a power cable, a touchscreen display (Sundfounder 10” screen (https://www.sunfounder.com/10-1-touch-screen.html) with a 3D printed enclosure, and 3-D printed parts used to mount the RPI camera to each microscope; he had an inexpensive system that offered high resolution video and photo capture capabilities.
 What was needed was software.
 Professor Axelsson contacted me about using my PiCamera software (https://github.com/Billwilliams1952/PiCameraApp) to control the system.
 However, after further discussions, I decided to develop a user interface from scratch targeting a touchscreen display.

+Professor Axelsson has documented the R&D effort - see http://microsurgery.se/ under the R/D tab.

 ## Design